ajhpage/ga4gh-ops/index.md

 # GA4GH Operations & Communications
-This website provides resources, updates, and actions for GA4GH Active Contributors to ensure the effective, efficient functioning of the organization.
+Resources, updates, and actions for active GA4GH contributors to ensure the effective, efficient functioning of the organization.

 ### Announcements
 ||